Julia Roberts Bans Her Children From Social Media

 In the movie, Roberts portrays Holly Burns, a mother whose drug-addicted son suddenly shows at up at her doorstep during the holidays.

-A native of Smyrna, Georgia, the Oscar winner learned a lot from the research she did prior to joining the project.
+A native of Smyrna, Georgia, the Oscar-winner learned a lot from the research she did prior to joining the project.
 She told the publication being in the film made her feel like she was more informed about drugs than before.

 Roberts explained that coming from a small town where drugs were not part of the “high school scene,” made her unaware of any use in the community.